From an article originally posted August 8, 2013…

-I have had a few requests to write on the subject of what support helped as well as ways to avoid hurting someone facing cancer.
+I have had a few requests to write on the subject of how to help as well as how to avoid hurting someone facing cancer.
 I will be writing personally, specifically to cancer, but I feel these principals can help in many areas of life as it pertains to entering hard with another.
 I also intend to write about when helping hurts.
 That will be a difficult post to write.

 Look at the person specifically.
 If a clean house is important to them, love them this way.
 My family arranged someone to come weekly.
 Our Elaine and Drew were such a gift.
 Everyone chipped in to have them come.
 It created consistency, it helped my caretakers, there was no schedule of friends to organize.
 It really lifted a huge burden from Jason.